Speed and trash talk: Inside the 'new chess culture' and its online revival

 "Still theory," Finegold will joke when launching a particularly bizarre series of moves that would never work in a longer game.
 (This is quite funny to chess enthusiasts.)

 Winning is still paramount.
-Watching a Botez stream, her competitiveness is evident and her tone can often match how she’s playing.
+When Botez streams, her competitiveness is evident and her tone can often match how she's playing.
 But livestreamed chess also brings a certain levity to mistakes.

 Botez is particularly known in the chess world for the Botez Gambit.
 While many players have particular strategies (often called gambits) associated with their names, Botez's is unique.
 The Botez Gambit is now chess shorthand for accidentally losing one's queen, an often fatal error in a chess game.